Hypergraph polynomials and the Bernardi process: The Bernardi process for hypergraphs

 \begin{proof} Suppose on the contrary that for some $i$, the edge $e_{i-1}v_{i}$ is deleted before $v_ie_i$ becomes current edge.
 Since $e_{i-1}v_{i}$ is traversed by the Bernardi process, it is traversed from the emerald direction before it gets deleted.
 At the time of the traversal of $e_{i-1}v_{i}$ from the emerald direction, $v_ie_{i-1}$ cannot have been current edge yet (because then it would have gotten deleted before traversed) and the next current edge is $v_{i}e_{i-1}^+$.
 By Lemma \ref{c:hedges_traversed_in_good_order}, while there is no cycle in the subgraph of traversed edges, the edges incident to a violet node become current edges in an order compatible with the cyclic order.
 Hence $v_{i}e_ {i}$ needs to become current edge before $v_{i}e_{i-1}$, which is a contradiction. \end{proof}

 \begin{claim} An edge $e_iv_{i+1}$ cannot be deleted before $v_ie_i$ becomes current edge. \end{claim}

 \begin{proof} Suppose on the contrary that for some $i$, the edge $e_iv_{i+1}$ is deleted before $v_ie_i$ becomes current edge.
-Since $e_iv_{i+1}$ is traversed by the Bernardi process, it is traversed from the emerald direction before it gets deleted.
-Let us call the orientation of $O$ compatible with orienting $e_iv_{i+1}$ from $e_i$ to $v_{i+1}$ the positive orientation.
+Since $e_iv_{i+1}$ is traversed by the Bernardi process, it is traversed from its emerald node $e_i$ (i.e., in the positive direction) before it gets deleted.
 As $v_ie_i$ does not become current edge before $e_iv_{i+1}$ is deleted, it also does not get traversed in the positive direction until that time.
 Hence there must be an edge $xy$ in $O$ such that the edges along the arc between $v_{i+1}$ and $x$ are all traversed in the positive direction after the traversal and before the deletion of $e_iv_{i+1}$, but $xy$ is not.
 Let $zx$ denote the edge of $O$ preceding $xy$ in the positive direction.
-We separate two cases.
+We claim that $xy$ cannot have been traversed from the direction of $x$ before the traversal of $e_iv_{i+1}$, either.
+Indeed, if that was the case, then by the time that all edges of $O$ between $v_{i+1}$ and $x$ are traversed, there would be a cycle in the graph of traversed edges: The set of edges that we traverse during this time is connected and cannot be a tree because the set includes $e_iv_{i+1}$, which is only traversed in one direction.
+Moreover, this cycle is different from $O$, since it appears in the subgraph of traversed edges before the traversal of $v_ie_i$ in the positive direction.
+This contradiction shows that $xy$ is not traversed in the positive direction before the deletion of $e_iv_{i+1}$.
+From here on we separate two cases.

 Case 1: $xy=v_{i+1}e_{i+1}$ (hence $z=e_i$).
 As $v_{i+1}e_{i+1}$ is not deleted during the process, if it is not traversed until $e_iv_{i+1}$ is removed, then it does not become a current edge until $v_{i+1}e_i$ becomes current edge.
 After the traversal of $e_iv_{i+1}$ from the emerald direction, the next current edge is $v_{i+1}e_i^+$.
 By Lemma \ref{c:hedges_traversed_in_good_order}, while there is no cycle in the subgraph of traversed edges, the edges incident to a violet node become current edges in an order compatible with the cyclic order.
 Hence $v_{i+1}e_{i+1}$ needs to become current edge before $v_{i+1}e_i$, which is a contradiction.